 There’s nothing better than being out on the open plains, knowing you’re the only people for miles.
-That’s why we keep returning to Zambia – the remote wilderness offers an intimate setting, where tourist trucks are replaced with dozing lions, elegant leopards, and a myriad of game everywhere you turn.
+That’s why we keep returning – the remote wilderness offers an intimate setting, where tourist trucks are replaced with dozing lions, elegant leopards, and a myriad of game everywhere you turn.

 Spotting Zambia's wildlife.

 Zambia is abundant in wildlife.
 If you’re hoping to see lions, leopards and diverse birdlife, South Luangwa National Park is the place to be; we love travelling through the sweeping plains and along the river in search for wildlife.
 This is where walking safaris originated too, and many years later this is still one of our favourite parks for exploring the bush on foot.